-and inspect the protocol orresponding packets in filter rules.
+Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
 Authentication Allow SSL authentication Enables SSL authentication for the protocol (FTP only).
 By selecting this option, personal data such as the login and password may be encrypted and therefore, protected.
 Do not scan the FTP authentication phase No data scans will be performed